Margaret Sanger: Where Is She Now?

 Parents of children with Down syndrome often recall the painful moments when they first learned of their child’s diagnosis, but soon realize the immense blessings that this child has brought to the family.
 We need to help our society see that children are a gift that we can’t control.
 God places every single person in our lives for a reason.
 He wills each of us into being.

 Margaret Sanger died on 9/6/66, but her ideas are far from dead.
 Her agenda lives on in her organization, Planned Parenthood.
 With Sanger’s racist plans and eugenic goals, one might think that Planned Parenthood would hide her with the other horrible skeletons in history’s closet.
 Surprisingly, despite what Planned Parenthood says about Margaret Sanger’s “outmoded” ideas, it praises her as a 20th century hero.
 It celebrates her life with the Margaret Sanger Award and the Maggie Awards for journalists and artists who spread the culture of death in media.
 And politicians and celebrities rave about her courage and tenacity.

-Who Was the Real Margaret Sanger? is now available for purchase.
-Visit our store to order your copy, to spread the truth about Sanger, and to help build a culture of life.
+Who Was the Real Margaret Sanger? is available for purchase at the CLSP store.
+Order your copy, spread the truth about Sanger, and help build a culture of life.

 Mary Kizior is the product development and marketing manager for the Culture of Life Studies Program.
 Her work has appeared on LifeSiteNews.com, Christ Is Our Hope magazine, Celebrate Life Magazine, Defend Life magazine, the Peanut Butter and Grace blog, and other blogs.